diegodoumecq/joymap/README.md

         return A.pressed && B.pressed;
     });

-The callback will be given three arguments: the player itself that is currently updating, the previous value returned by the aggregator and the raw gamepad object obtained from **navigator.getGamepads()**.
+The callback will be given three arguments: the player itself, the previous value returned by the aggregator and the raw gamepad object obtained from **navigator.getGamepads()**.
 The results are stored in **player.aggregators** as you've named them, just like with aliases, but this time the callback for each aggregator is the one that decides what is being stored.

 ### Coming soon(ish):

-* Implement stickRebindOnPress
 * Implement a different way to export flow types since flow comments seem to be on the way out
 * Include the ability to add/remove players from the canvas example
 * Add a 3d example using threejs
 * Add a gamepad config menu example
-  * Store in the sessionStorage the config of the player and on refresh restore it using joymap.setPlayers
+  * Add the ability to store in the sessionStorage the player config and on refresh restore it using joymap.setPlayers
 * Might want to find a better name than "Aggregators"
 * Add an event system?
 Maybe?
   * The ability to handle inputs as events